DeFUCC/gun-vue/relay/README.md

 ### A simple Gun DB relay peer

-A one liner gun js server easy to run on any free tier nodejs cloud like **[Glitch.com](https://glitch.com/~etogun)**, www.heroku.com or others, on a private VPS server or any other device like RaspberryPi or simply an Android phone.
+A one liner gun js server easy to run on any free tier Node.js cloud like https://www.glitch.com, https://www.heroku.com or others, on a private VPS server or any other device like RaspberryPi or mostly any Android phone at hand.

 ![@gun-vue logo](https://raw.githubusercontent.com/DeFUCC/gun-vue/master/app/public/media/svg/relay.svg)